khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 #### Paragraph

-The supporting text should consise and only include information specific to what is being promoted.
+The supporting text should concise and only include information specific to what is being promoted.
 The content should also follow our [voice and tone](https://design.gitlab.com/content/voice-tone/) guidelines.

 #### Illustration *(optional)*

 A small illustration may be used but can be considered optional.
-Keep in mind size and plancement when including an [illustration](https://design.gitlab.com/product-foundations/illustration).
+Keep in mind size and placement when including an [illustration](https://design.gitlab.com/product-foundations/illustration).

 #### Call to action

 A banner should always include a [button](https://design.gitlab.com/components/buttons) as the primary call to action.
 Avoid using multiple buttons and linking the user to different places from the banner when possible.
+An exception can be made in cases where we need to [help users](https://design.gitlab.com/usability/helping-users) by linking to documentation.

 ## Demo